aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 # User Based Access Control (Preview)

-The latest release (0.2.0) of LMA has a new User-Based Access Control (UBAC, beta) feature.
+Starting with version 0.2.0, LMA has a new User-Based Access Control (UBAC, beta) feature.
 Previous versions of LMA supported multiple users (if email domain is enabled) by allowing any user in your organization to sign-up for access.
 However, it lacked fine-grained access controls in the UI.
 This meant that every user was able to see every other users' meetings.
 UBAC allows each user to only see their own meetings to ensure user privacy and reduce noise.
 With UBAC, meetings